efemeryds/amnesic-probing-with-single-projection/README.md

 ## Setup preparation
 - This code has been tested using Python 3.7 and the conda environment on Linux.
 - You can use the *requirements.txt* file to set up the Python environment.
-- To run the code directly without applying any modifications you need to create a folder called *datasets* with the following structure:
+- To run the code directly without applying any modifications you need to add data to the *datasets* folder that should have the following structure:

 ```
 .